jfulto98/Odin-Breakout/README.md

 directory where you have Odin installed, and then to import the package use: import "shared:freetype"

+The breakout game from https://learnopengl.com/Code-repository, written in Odin instead of C++

 This is not an exact copy of the tutorial (ex. it uses SDL2 instead of GLFW), but everything is functionally about the same.
 I did this over the course of a week to try out programming using Odin.

 I had no experience with Odin before this, so there are some organization/memory management things that could be improved upon.
 If I continue with Odin I might come back and improve on this project.
 I'm putting this on GitHub mainly for reference for myself.